FailAcademy/learning/wdp-vancouver/_slides/week-06/03-intro-to-wordpress.md

 Every theme has two required components:

-- a `style.css` file with a some special info in a comment at the top
+- a `style.css` file with some special info in a comment at the top
 - an `index.php` file

 The rest is up to you!